Why Lawyers Still Fax (And How to Do It Without the Machine)

 If your practice touches healthcare, government, insurance, or real estate, fax is part of your workflow whether you like it or not.

 Skip the FedEx trip.
-Send your fax from any browser in under two minutes with FaxDrop.
+Send your outbound fax from any modern browser with FaxDrop.

-Try FaxDrop FreeWhy Delivery Confirmation Matters for Legal Faxes
+Try FaxDrop FreeWhy Transmission Status Matters for Legal Faxes

 Look for a fax service that gives you a timestamped delivery status you can screenshot or reference.
 Our guide to the fax confirmation page explains exactly what information these records contain.
 If a paralegal needs to file proof of service, they need something concrete to attach.